nhsconnect/CareConnectAPI/restfulapis_clinical_allergyintolerance.md

 | `status` | `token` | Status of AllergyIntolerance	| Y |
 | `type` | `token` | Underlying mechanism (if known) ||

-In order to manage the number of search results returned, the server may choose to return the results in a series of pages.
-The search result set contains the URLs that the client uses to request additional pages from the search set.
-For a simple RESTful search, the page links are contained in the returned bundle as links.
-Please refer to [Paged Search](https://www.hl7.org/fhir/DSTU2/search.html#count){:target="_blank"} for further details.

 ### patient ###

 TODO